compass Explore next steps to improve your mental health. Get help for ADHD

 Therapy

-The main objective is to learn healthy and effective coping strategies and life-management skills, which would help regulate symptoms and perhaps boost self-esteem.
+The main objective in therapy for ADHD is to learn healthy and effective coping strategies and life-management skills, which will help regulate symptoms and boost self-esteem.

 The support and understanding found in talk therapy or support groups can be massively beneficial, specifically for women with ADHD, since anxiety and depression so often accompany their ADHD.
-It can be helpful to know that others feel overwhelmed and face feelings of rejection as often as you, and help normalize symptomatic traits that you may have learned to dislike or think badly of over time.
+Therapists will, among other things, help normalize symptoms and traits that you may have learned to dislike or think badly of over time.
+It can be helpful to know that other people feel as overwhelmed as you and face similar feelings of rejection or feeling different, and that your symptoms are not personal failings.

 As more women and girls seek diagnosis and treatment for their ADHD, more research is necessary to more thoroughly examine the effects and symptoms of ADHD in both men and women.
-A larger understanding of ADHD’s presentation in all genders is required to develop better symptom profiles and improve accurate diagnoses of ADHD in both women and girls.
+A larger understanding of ADHD’s presentation in all genders is required to develop better symptom profiles and increase the number of accurate diagnoses of ADHD in both women and girls.

-If you believe that the symptoms above sound like you or your child, speak with a doctor to find out if you (or they) might be struggling with ADHD.
+If you believe that the symptoms above sound like you or your child, speak with a doctor or mental health professional about whether they could be a result of ADHD.

 • Update history